EIC BOOK CLUB

 Guess new words

 Before checking the dictionary, try to guess the meaning from the sentence around it.
-You'll be surprised how often you're right!
+You'll be surprised!

 Tente adivinhar o significado pelo contexto antes de procurar no dicionário.